PhillipsH21/TicTacToe/README.md

 # TicTacToe
-A tic tac toe game created using Python.
+A tic tac toe game written in Python.